AmberBentley/content-feu/pages/design-1/intro-branding.md

 ### Brand integration

-` `The ultimate purpose of a designer is to make every brand element work independently, but also to make them work together as a whole.
+>_'The ultimate purpose of a designer is to make every brand element work independently, but also to make them work together as a whole.
 This is brand integration.
 Remember, you are not only the designer but also the creator of the brand identity.
 That means that visual integration lies with you.
 You have great power - you can decide how the brand is shown to the world.
 Collaboration with the client is, of course, vital.

 ## Activities